NLALDlab/VarMiON/README.md

 $$ u( x,0)= u_0( x)  \quad  (x, t) \in \Omega \times \{0\},$$

 for the temperature field $u: \Omega \times [0,\tau] \rightarrow \mathbb R$ where $u \in L^2([0,\tau]; H^1_{D}(\Omega))$.
-For the sake of simplicity we consider, from now on, the homogeneous Dirichlet boundary conditions.
+For the sake of simplicity we consider the homogeneous Dirichlet boundary conditions $g( x, t)=0$.

 # References